KYLE'S WORLD

 • 1/2 tbsp almond or vanilla extract

-• Use whichever you want, I typically use vanilla
+• use whichever you want, i typically use vanilla

-1. Add all ingredients to a medium bowl, and beat on medium for around 5 minutes
+1. add all ingredients to a medium bowl, and beat on medium for around 5 minutes

-2. When lifting the whisk, the icing should drizzle down and the surface in the bowl should smooth out within 5-10 seconds.
-If it does not, add more water if it's too thick, or add more confectioners sugar if it's too thin
+2. when lifting the whisk, the icing should drizzle down and the surface in the bowl should smooth out within 5-10 seconds. if it does not, add more water if it's too thick, or add more confectioners sugar if it's too thin

-3. You can top the cookies with the icing as-is, or split into small bowls, add food coloring, mix, and then add to a piping bag to decorate
+3. you can top the cookies with the icing as-is, or split into small bowls, add food coloring, mix, and then add to a piping bag to decorate

 Notes: